Charles Manson's Final Words Revealed, Will Be Back As A Zombie

 After spending more than four decades in prison, horrific mass murderer and cult leader Charles Manson died on November 19.
-The news from the authorities that the 83-year-old Manson has succumbed to death came a week after it was reported that the head of the Manson Family was hospitalized for four days.
-Days after his death, it was announced that an upcoming documentary titled Charles Manson: The Final Words will shed light more on his life — not only as a criminal who was arrested on multiple times, not only a drug and sex addict who reportedly organized sex parties for his Family members but also as a cult leader and how his words affected the mass.
+The news from the authorities that the 83-year-old Manson had succumbed to death came a week after it was reported that the head of the Manson Family was hospitalized for four days.
+Days after his death, it was announced that an upcoming documentary titled Charles Manson: The Final Words will shed more light on his life — not only as a criminal who was arrested multiple times and a drug and sex addict who reportedly organized sex parties for his Family members but also as a cult leader and how his words affected the masses.

-Ahead of the aforementioned documentary, Ben Gurecki — Charles Manson’s long-time friend — revealed what he said during their final telephonic conversation.
+Ahead of the aforementioned documentary, Ben Gurecki — Charles Manson’s long-time friend — revealed what he said during their final telephone conversation.

-According to The Sun, shortly before Charles Manson was hospitalized, the head of the Family rang his long-time friend Ben Gurecki and told him, “Gone in the sky, the dead but never die.”
+According to The Sun, shortly before Charles Manson was hospitalized, the head of the Family rang his longtime friend Ben Gurecki and told him, “Gone in the sky, the dead but never die.”

-After this hallucinating or eerie quote, he told his friend that he has the love for each and everyone.
+After this hallucinating or eerie quote, he told his friend that he has a love for each and everyone.

-Check out the entire alleged transcript of his conversation:
+Check out the entire alleged transcript of his conversation.

 “Not yet found just a dream of hearsay.
 Who’s, what’s, for what?
 We each can make up our own dreams with the storyline as soon as we are nowhere we can change.
 As soon as I get up, out, around me will become a team.
 The beast, a priest, midnight, am not as much as all.
 Nothing with everyone and everything over and gone to start backward again and again to nowhere and nothing again.
 To where you know it all as forever and some more, nothing again to where you know it all as forever and some more.
 Love for all.
 You are or could maybe and more.
 Not at…”